hashgraph/hedera-transaction-tool/docs/issues/approver-group-workflow.md

 If no entity-group mappings matched and no additional reviewers were added, the transaction proceeds with its normal initial status with no review phase.

 All `transaction_reviewer_list` and `transaction_reviewer_list_member` rows are permanent — they are never deleted, even after the transaction reaches a terminal state.
 They form the complete audit record of who was assigned to review, at what threshold, and what action (if any) each assignee took.

+Creators cannot remove automatically assigned reviewer groups.
+Since review is not a blocking step, no escape hatch is needed.

 ## Transaction Visibility for Signers